What Your Labs Are Really Showing: The Metabolic Signals Behind Inflammation, Burnout & Performance

 ApoB – cardiovascular particle burden

 Below are key markers that often reveal hidden burnout, especially in high-achieving women under chronic stress.
-Let’s walk through what each one means—without the medical overwhelm.
+Here’s what each marker reveals when interpreted through a metabolic lens.

 1. hs-CRP: The Inflammation Signal